Table of contents

 6) Retention of Personal Information

 We will retain your Personal Information for as long as needed to fulfill the purpose for which it was collected.
-In some cases we retain Personal Information for longer, if doing so is necessary to comply with our legal obligations, resolve disputes or collect fees owed, or is otherwise permitted or required by applicable law, rule or regulation.
+In some cases we retain Personal Information for longer, if doing so is necessary to comply with our legal obligations, resolve disputes, or is otherwise permitted or required by applicable law, rule or regulation.
 Afterwards, we retain some information in a depersonalized or aggregated form but not in a way that would identify you personally.

 7) Is Personal Information About Me Secure?

-Your account is protected by a password for your privacy and security.
-You need to prevent unauthorized access to your account and Personal Information by selecting and protecting your password appropriately and limiting access to your computer or device and browser by signing off after you have finished accessing your account.
 We follow generally accepted standards to protect the Personal Information submitted to us, both during transmission and once we receive it.
-We endeavor to protect the privacy of your account and other Personal Information we hold in our records, but we cannot guarantee complete security.
+We endeavor to protect the Personal Information we hold in our records, but we cannot guarantee complete security.
 Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of user information at any time.
-When you enter sensitive information (such as your login information in our Software, we encrypt the transmission of that information using Transport Layer Security (TLS).

 8) What Personal Information can I access?